Boran/webfact-make/vagrant.md

 vagrant up
 ```

-* Wait for 5 minutes, as the containers are created and installed within the VM.
-To follow progress connect into the vm with "vagrant ssh" and follow the installation with "docker logs --follow webfact"
+* Wait for many minutes, as firts the VM is created, docker+tools installed and finally the containers are created within the VM.
+To follow container creation progress once VM is running, connect into the vm with "vagrant ssh" and follow the installation with "docker logs --follow webfact"

 * Connect to the Webfactory UI, login as admin/admin to: http://localhost:8000

 First website

-* There should be one default template for drupal7, and one initial website Vanilla
+* There should be one default template for Drupal7 and one initial website Vanilla

 * Modify Vanilla so that its port 80 is mapped to port 8001:
 ```